vagabondtechie/dev-helper/README.md

   - [ ] Reference store - store a list of references that the developers finds helpful.

+  - [ ] Path store - store a list of paths that developers need frequently.

   - [ ] Tasks bucket - a list of tasks the developer is currently working on, what he is blocked on, what he needs to progress, deadlines, etc

   - [ ] Utility functions